jcfranco/dev-summit-2021-design-system-components/slides/index.md

 ## Introduction: Calcite components

-- Part of Calcite
+- Part of Calcite: Esri's Design System
-  - Esri's design system. <!-- Collection of reusable components, guided by clear standards, that can be assembled together to build any number of applications -->
+  - Provides a library of patterns and ready-to-use, reusable components to help developers easily build consistent Esri-branded web applications.

+---

+## Introduction: Calcite components

 - New developer offering
 - Part of the developer subscription
 - 50+ web components
 - Plug and play